Centering Relationships for Systems Change: Moving Out of Fear Toward Connection and Principled Action

 - Anyone acting from a desire to change others

 - Anyone confused about why their justice efforts haven’t been effective—even though they are working hard and are exhausted

 - Anyone looking to be renewed on their social justice journey and ready to consider a new approach

 - Individual Reflection Worksheet

 - Webinar Evaluation

-“We think it's the relationship that is the problem, but it’s the fear.”
+"We think it is the person that is the problem, but it is fear.”

 – Nanci E. Luna Jiménez